Status > Filter Reload page is confusingly worded

 I'm very sure the thing has actually been displaying real activity during reload.
 Such as, loading the various package firewall hooks, etc. Not anything fake.
 So now, it shows nothing, no idea where did the output go.
 It also does not refresh after 3 seconds, e.g. on an APU2 it takes some 10 seconds where it appears there's nothing going on at all (will probably make users click the button over and over again), then all of a sudden it shows "Done.
 The filter rules have been reloaded."

-#8 Updated by Steve Beaver 3 months ago
+#8 Updated by Steve Beaver over 4 years ago

 The root cause of the issue was that the filter reload process over-wrote the status file with every message, so there was only ever one line to read.
 On a fast system, that was always "Done".